atmtools/arts/doc/arts/guide.user.surface_field.rst

 the surface field data, and the surface point.

 The surface field contains all physical properties of the entire surface.
-Each propery of the surface field (temperature, elevation, planetary shape, etc) is stored in a surface field data object, representing the full 2D field of that property.
+Each property of the surface field (temperature, elevation, planetary shape, etc.) is stored in a surface field data object, representing the full 2D field of that property.
 The local state of the surface at a specific point is represented by a surface point.
 A surface point holds the local state of the surface at a specific location,